 Previous breast cancer

-A woman with a history of breast cancer can develop a recurrence of the same breast cancer years later if the cancer cells had already spread to the lymph nodes or other parts of the body.
+A woman with a history of breast cancer can develop a recurrence of the same breast cancer years later if the cancer cells had already spread to the lymph nodes or other parts of the body or if cancer cells were not all eliminated during treatment.
 A woman with previous breast cancer also has a three- to fourfold greater chance of developing another breast cancer in the opposite breast.
 In women who have been treated for breast cancer with breast conservation therapy (BCT), recurrence of cancer within the treated breast may also occur.

 Other breast conditions

 Even though most women with fibrocystic breasts and its related breast symptoms do not have increased risk of developing breast cancer, the lumpy texture and density of the breasts may hamper early cancer detection by breast examination or by mammography.
 Sometimes, women with fibrocystic breast changes have to undergo breast biopsies (obtaining small tissue samples from the breast for examination under a microscope) to make certain that palpable lumps are not cancerous.

 Breast biopsies sometimes may reveal abnormal, though not yet cancerous, cell changes (called atypical hyperplasia).
 Women with atypical hyperplasia of the breast tissue have about a four- to fivefold enhanced likelihood of developing breast cancer.
 Some other benign cell changes in breast tissue are also associated with a slight increase (one and a half to two times normal) in risk.
 These are termed hyperplasia of breast tissue without atypia, sclerosing adenosis, fibroadenoma with complex features, and solitary papilloma.